simonholmes001/daddys_home_cooking/README.md

 ### Branch: navbar
 - [x] Make link light up when at the same id
 - [ ] Create a search function to look for specific recipes
+- [ ] Get links to work on individual recipe pages

 ### Branch: home page
 - [x] Add in further sub-headers